guykozlovskij/ga-project-1/README.md

 ![](/img/readme_images/player.png)

-The player is a variable defined with a number, which defines the position on the grid:
+The player is a variable defined with a number, which defines its position on the grid:

 ```js
 //* Player starting position
   let player = 517
 ```

-Player is the visualised by adding a corresponding sprite via a CSS **.class**.
+Player is then visualised by adding a corresponding sprite via a CSS **.class**.

 ```js
 //* Adds Player to the Grid